b3scale/b3scale/develop/README.md

     docker-compose -f docker-compose.yml -f greenlight.yml up

-As you allways have to add both files, using an alias is advised.
+As you always have to add both files, using an alias is advised.